AdobeDocs/experience-cloud.en/help/campaign/reporting/using/troubleshooting.md

 * After importing your Target mapping from an XML, you will also need to import the Reporting enrichment.

-* Instead of importing your Target mapping, you can create it directly in Adobe Campaign Standard which will automatically create the Reporting enrichment.
+* Instead of importing your Target mapping, you can create it directly in Adobe Campaign Web User Interface which will automatically create the Reporting enrichment.

 ## Discrepancy between the column header number and sum of rows